OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

     @Override
     public void onLoadResource(WebView view, String url)  {
         //From Android API documentation about "WebView.getCertificate()":
-        //Gets the SSL certificate for the main top-level page or null if there is no certificate (the site is not secure).
+        //Gets the SSL certificate for the main top-level page
+        //or null if there is no certificate (the site is not secure).
         //
         //Available information on SslCertificate class are "Issuer DN", "Subject DN" and validity date helpers SslCertificate serverCert = view.getCertificate();